Salesforce

 This applies to applications where the use of ribbon is required.
 This is referred to as Thermal Transfer printing where an inked ribbon is used to produce the image on the label.

-Ribbon Basics This explains the ribbon types and typical darkness and speed selections Read More>>
+Ribbon Basics This explains the ribbon types.
+Read More>>

 Ribbon Detection and Loading - The printer uses uses a reflective plate and an sensor that shines and receives light to detect the presence of ribbon.
-The ribbon is loaded between the sensor and the reflector plate Read More>>
+The ribbon is loaded between the sensor and the reflector plate.
+Read More>>

 Ribbon Configuration - Selecting Thermal Transfer if you are using Ribbon, Direct Thermal if you are not using Ribbon.
 Read More>>